JhonatanCenepo/JhonatanCenepo/README.md

 <h2> Hello!
 I'm Jhonatan.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
+   ⭐ &nbsp; I am a Bachelor in Business Administration, but I love technology.
+That's why I want to follow my dreams of creating solutions through code.<br>If you can dream it, you can create it.

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; I'm a Full stack development student who is passionate about writing code, solving problems, automating stuff, and building software.